theminstack/styled/README.md

 }
 ```

 The static class is generated from the component's display name, the static part of the style template, inherited static classes (when extending another styled component), and the number of previously created components that share the same "thumbprint".
 In most cases, this should make static classes stable across SSR and client renders.
-If static class SSR problems occur, it's probably due to an unstable creation order and components with the same fingerprint.
+If static class SSR problems occur, it's probably due to components with the same fingerprint having an unstable creation order.
 Try changing the `displayName` using the `.withConfig()` method to make the problematic component's fingerprint unique.

 ```tsx
 const StyledComponent = styled.div.withConfig({ displayName: 'StyledComponent' })`